Engin-Boot/environment-case-s1b2/README.md

 and monitor the data.

-This project is about simulating data from a monitoring device and issuing alerts and warnings.
+This project is about simulating data from a monitoring device and issuing alerts and warnings.and

 ## Decomposition